dotnet/docs-maui/docs/user-interface/layouts/flexlayout.md

 </ContentPage>
 ```

 In this example, the `Direction` property of the `FlexLayout` is not set, so it has the default setting of `Row`, meaning that the children are arranged in rows and the main axis is horizontal.
-The `Wrap` property is set to to `Wrap`, which causes children to wrap to the next row if there are too many children to fit on a row.
+The `Wrap` property is set to `Wrap`, which causes children to wrap to the next row if there are too many children to fit on a row.
 The `JustifyContent` property is set to `SpaceAround` which allocates all leftover space on the main axis so that each child is surrounded by the same amount of space:

 :::image type="content" source="media/flexlayout/wrap.png" alt-text="Horizontally wrapping .NET MAUI FlexLayout.":::